 Today’s ultra-connected world is generating massive volumes of data at ever-accelerating rates.
 As a result, big data analytics has become a powerful tool for businesses looking to leverage mountains of valuable data for profit and competitive advantage.
-In the midst of this big data rush, Hadoop, as an on-premise or cloud-based platform has been heavily promoted as the one-size fits all solution for the business world’s big data problems.
-While Hadoop has lived up to much of the hype, there are certain situations where running workloads on a traditional database may be the better solution.
+In the midst of this big data rush, Hadoop, as an on-premise or cloud-based platform has been heavily promoted as the one-size-fits-all solution for the business world’s big data problems.
+While analyzing big data using Hadoop has lived up to much of the hype, there are certain situations where running workloads on a traditional database may be the better solution.

-For companies wondering which functionality will better serve their big data use case needs, here are some key questions that need to be asked when choosing between Hadoop databases – including cloud-based Hadoop services such as Qubole – and a traditional database.
+For companies conducting a big data platform comparison to find out which functionality will better serve their big data use case needs, here are some key questions that need to be asked when choosing between Hadoop databases – including cloud-based Hadoop services such as Qubole – and a traditional database.

 Is Hadoop a Database?

 Hadoop is not a database, but rather an open-source software framework specifically built to handle large volumes of structured and semi-structured data.